johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-11-09-introducing-ado-npm-auth-lite/index.md

 npx --yes ado-npm-auth-lite --config .npmrc
 ```

 `ado-npm-auth-lite` requires the project `.npmrc` file exists in order that it can acquire the information to run.
-There is an optional `config` parameter; if it is not supplied `ado-npm-auth-lite` will default to use the `.npmrc` in the current project directory.
-There will be information in your Azure DevOps Artifacts section for connecting to the npm feed around creating a project `.npmrc`.
-The file will look something like this:
+There is an optional `config` parameter which allows selection of a specific project `.npmrc` file.
+If the `config` parameter is not supplied, `ado-npm-auth-lite` will default to use the `.npmrc` in the current project directory.

+Should you not have one already, there will be information in your Azure DevOps Artifacts section for connecting to the npm feed around creating a project `.npmrc` file.
+The required file should look something like this:

 ```shell
 registry=https://pkgs.dev.azure.com/johnnyreilly/_packaging/npmrc-script-organization/npm/registry/